cilium/cilium.io/src/posts/08-07-2017-tutorial-applying-http-security-rules-with-kubernetes/index.md

   - Kubernetes
   - http
   - cilium
-ogSummary: `This blog post focuses on Layer 7 (HTTP) policy rules and how to apply them for both outgoing and incoming connections in the context of a Kubernetes cluster using a ThirdPartyResource.
+ogSummary: 'This blog post focuses on Layer 7 (HTTP) policy rules and how to apply them for both outgoing and incoming connections in the context of a Kubernetes cluster using a ThirdPartyResource.
 This is a first step in integrating L7 policies into the Kubernetes world, next steps will involve integration with Istio and the Envoy proxy.
-We will talk about our plans and the details how Cilium empowers both of them in one of the next blog posts.`
+We will talk about our plans and the details how Cilium empowers both of them in one of the next blog posts.'
 ---

 This blog post focuses on Layer 7 (HTTP) policy rules and how to apply them for both outgoing and incoming connections in the context of a Kubernetes cluster using a [ThirdPartyResource](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-third-party-resource/).
 This is a first step in integrating L7 policies into the Kubernetes world, next steps will involve integration with [Istio](https://istio.io/) and the [Envoy proxy](https://github.com/lyft/envoy).
 We will talk about our plans and the details how Cilium empowers both of them in one of the next blog posts.